Sheffield: Higher and further education

 Sheffield has three main further education providers: The Sheffield College, Longley Park Sixth Form and Chapeltown Academy.
 The Sheffield College is organised on a federal basis and was originally created from the merger of six colleges around the city: Sheffield City (formerly Castle), Olive Grove and Eyre Street near the city centre, Hillsborough and Fir Vale, serving the north of the city and Peaks to the south.

-Launched by the coalition government in 2010, the University Technical College program was designed to foster greater interest in STEM subjects amongst students aged 14 to 18.
-Sheffield currently hosts two UTCs, UTC Sheffield City Centre and UTC Sheffield Olympic Legacy Park.
-All UTCs, including those in Sheffield, are sponsored by the Baker Dearing Educational Trust, established by Lord Baker.
-The two UTCs in Sheffield are also sponsored and supported by Sheffield Hallam University.
-Whilst the UTCs are equivalent to regular secondary schools and sixth forms, their governance structure and curriculum are different, owing to their status as free schools and focusing on STEM, as opposed to a broader curriculum.

 Secondary, primary and nursery

 There are 137 primary schools, 26 secondary schools—of which 10 have sixth forms: (High Storrs, King Ecgberts, King Edward VII, Silverdale, Meadowhead, Tapton, Notre Dame Catholic High and All Saints Catholic High)—and a sixth-form college, Longley Park Sixth Form.
 The city's five independent private schools include Birkdale School and the Sheffield High School.
 There are also 12 special schools and a number of Integrated Resource Units in mainstream schools which are, along with all other schools, managed by Sheffield City Council.
 All schools are non-selective, mixed sex schools (apart from Sheffield High School and Al-Mahad Al-Islami, both all-girls schools).
 The Early Years Education and Childcare Service of Sheffield City Council manages 32 nurseries and children's centres in the city.

+Launched by the coalition government in 2010, the University Technical College programme was designed to foster greater interest in STEM subjects amongst students aged 14 to 18.
+Sheffield currently hosts two UTCs, UTC Sheffield City Centre and UTC Sheffield Olympic Legacy Park.
+All UTCs, including those in Sheffield, are sponsored by the Baker Dearing Educational Trust,.
+The two UTCs in Sheffield are also sponsored and supported by Sheffield Hallam University.
+Whilst the UTCs are equivalent to regular secondary schools and sixth forms, their governance structure and curriculum are different, owing to their status as free schools and focusing on STEM, as opposed to a broader curriculum.